julian-rose/FreeRTOS-for-Agon/README.md

 a loop counter that was modulo tested (<it>if( 0 ==( ctr % 80 ))</it>...).
 Modulo <it>%</it> is implemented using the Zilog math library.
 It took several days until that 'doh' moment, to realise what was causing random hardware resets.
+This was before I owned the debugger.
 My solution was just to change the loop tests, but I could have used semaphores around the <it>if</it> statement.
 <p>

 MOS itself is likewise non-rentrant.
 The port of FreeRTOS / MOS project takes